Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 How much is the rate of Capital Gains Tax?

 Capital Gains Tax is charged based on what you disposed of in order to make the gain, and whether you’re a basic rate or higher rate taxpayer.
-The rate of property disposals for higher rate taxpayers was reduced for the 2024/25 tax year.
+The rate of property disposals for higher rate taxpayers was reduced for the 2024/25 tax year, and then the rate of other chargeable assets changed in October 2024.

 2023/24 Capital Gains Tax Rate